Some games reward you for not killing your enemies.

 - The original NARC had this.
 You could gun down every crook you meet, but if you stayed in his space long enough, he'd be arrested, for a nice end-of-level bonus.
 You are a cop, so this makes sense.

-- Unfortunately, this doesn't work on PCP addicts or serial killers (they have melee attacks and will slaughter you if you try to arrest them), and is suicide against drug dealers (who throw extremely powerful syringes).
-Nice in theory, fails in practice.
+- PCP addicts and serial killers (they have melee attacks and will slaughter you if you try to arrest them), and is suicide against drug dealers (who throw extremely powerful syringes).

 - Mercenaries: Playground of Destruction had this for the top-level bosses and minibosses, the Deck of 52.
 You could capture a card and drag his/her happy ass to an extraction point (hopefully the chopper doesn't get blown up on its way in) for the full bounty, or you could just level the place and snap a photo of the corpse for half.
 And for the sadistically antisocial, you could capture a card, load him/her in the chopper, get the full bounty..and then blow the chopper up for just the standard friendly-fire penalties.